A shadow puppetry scene where a hippo walks through a mysterious crystal cave.

 The Faustus Project

-An actor makes a deal with the devil.
 This new version of Christopher Marlowe's Doctor Faustus features a rotating cast of brave guest performers taking on the challenges of a devilish ensemble.
 One problem... they've never rehearsed with the rest of the cast.
 The Faustus Project is funny, a little dangerous and an actor's worst nightmare.
 With a fresh victim every night, this will be the ultimate theatrical torture.
 Funny, dangerous, devilish.

 31 July - 24 August 2025, 9:05 pm